cloudenochcsis/CloudEnochCSIS/ReadMe.md

 - 🔭 Currently a **Doctoral Researcher** exploring **Artificial Intelligence** in cybersecurity.
 - 🛠️ Skilled in **Terraform**, **Docker**, and various cloud technologies.
 - 🌱 Always learning and experimenting with new tools and frameworks.
-- 💬 Open to collaboration on Cloud, DevOps, or AI-driven cybersecurity projects.
+- 💬 Open to collaboration on Cloud, DevOps, or AI-driven Cybersecurity projects.

 Let's connect and collaborate!